mr-kubikus/fx1-arduino-parser/README.md

 The fx1-arduino-parser is a component that may be useful for a variety of projects, including educational tools.
 I want developers to be able to play with fx1-arduino-parser, give feedback, and think of novel uses for it.
 All the code is free and open source.
 Enjoy!

+##How to use it
+1. Download latest fx1-arduino-parser release.
+2. Open in Arduino IDE and Upload fx1-arduino-parser to board.
+3. Find which serial port used by Arduino.
+4. Start ROBO Pro.
+5. Setup Connection and Controller model: USB and ROBO TX.
+6. Choose Bluetooth connection type and then select COM port from STEP 3.
+7. Design flow-chart.
+8. Run it in Online mode.

 ##Pin mapping

 Inputs